EAtheAnalyst/Marketing-Channel-and-ROI-Analysis-/README.md

 In today's competitive business landscape, understanding customers' behavior and optimizing customer acquisition strategies are crucial for sustainable growth.
 This data analysis project aims to uncover valuable insights that can inform decision-making and improve business strategies.
 ### Overview of the Dataset

-In this step, I will start by summarizing the dataset, including its size, column names, and any missing values.
+In this step, I started by summarizing the dataset, including its size, column names, and any missing values.
 I will calculate basic statistics to gain an understanding of the dataset's overall characteristics

 The first five rows of the dataset